KV Admission: Learning What to Write for Efficient Long-Context LLM Inference: System Implementation

 \subsection{Efficient Decoding via Lazy Promotion}

-In the decode phase, the system generates tokens autoregressively.
-Unlike standard inference which continuously appends new KVs to a monotonically growing cache, WG-KV manages the dual-cache structure efficiently while handling the irregular cache lengths.
-We implement a \textbf{Lazy Promotion} strategy that strictly enforces the local window size $W_{\text{local}}$ via a ring buffer while selectively persisting high-utility states.
+In the decode phase, tokens are generated autoregressively.
+Modern serving engines, such as vLLM \cite{pagedattention} and SGLang \cite{sglang}, rely on Paged-KV systems to maximize throughput, but assume uniform cache size across all heads.
+To maintain compatibility with this industry-standard infrastructure while managing the ragged KV cache growth, we employ a \textbf{Lazy Promotion} strategy.
+This mechanism enforces a local window size $W_{\text{local}}$ via a ring buffer while selectively persisting high-utility states.

-\textbf{Cache Update Logic.} The update mechanism operates at the granularity of individual heads.
-As illustrated in \cref{fig:management}d, when a new token $(k_t, v_t)$ is generated with a predicted gate score $g_t$, the following operations are performed:

-\begin{enumerate} \item \textbf{Inspection:} The system inspects the existing KV pair at the current position of the Local Pointer.
-This pair represents the oldest token within the current local window and is the candidate to be overwritten.

-\item \textbf{Promotion:} We check the gate score associated with this ``victim'' token.
-If its score satisfies the retention threshold ($g \ge \tau$), the token is identified as high-utility.
-It is then promoted to the Global Cache by copying its state to the next slot in the Global Cache and advancing the Global Pointer.
-This ensures that only valuable information is persisted beyond the local window.
-Tokens with $g < \tau$ are dropped silently.

-\item \textbf{Replacement:} Finally, the new state $(k_t, v_t)$ and its gate score $g_t$ are written into the Local Cache at the current Local Pointer position, overwriting the old state.
-The Local Pointer is then incremented (modulo $W_{\text{local}}$). \end{enumerate}

-\textbf{Kernel Compatibility via Batch Transposition.} Because the admission decisions are head-specific, the length of the Global Cache can vary significantly across heads (as shown in \cref{fig:management}a).
-To batch these irregular computations efficiently, we adapt the PagedAttention kernel \cite{pagedattention}.
-Standard PagedAttention supports variable sequence lengths across the batch dimension.
-We exploit this by reshaping our attention input: we fold the head dimension ($H$) into the batch dimension ($B$), treating the workload as $B \times H$ independent sequences of varying lengths.
-This allows us to utilize optimized CUDA kernels to compute attention over the ragged KV cache efficiently.
+As illustrated in \cref{fig:management}d, the update mechanism operates per-head: Upon generating a new token $(k_t, v_t)$ with score $g_t$, the system (1) inspects the ``victim'' token at the current Local Pointer.
+If the victim's stored score satisfies $g \ge \tau$, it is (2) promoted to the Global Cache.
+The new token then (3) overwrites the victim in the Local Cache, and the pointer is incremented modulo $W_{\text{local}}$.
+To efficiently compute attention over the resulting ragged cache, we fold the head dimension into the batch dimension to leverage variable-length PagedAttention \cite{pagedattention} kernel from vLLM, with details provided in Appendix \ref{app:kernel}.